njfamirm/blog/site/en/blog/eleventy-folder-structure-guide.md

 Welcome to the exciting world of [Eleventy](https://www.11ty.dev/){target="_blank"}, a powerful and flexible static site generator based on jamstack!
 Whether you're a seasoned developer or just starting out, understanding how to effectively organize your Eleventy project is crucial for efficiency and scalability.
 In this guide, we'll embark on a journey from the simplicity of Eleventy's default folder structure to the sophistication of a customized setup tailored for more complex projects.

+> ✅ Over the past six months at [Alwatr](https://github.com/Alwatr){target="_blank"}, we've embraced Eleventy for its exceptional speed and ease of maintenance, finding it an ideal tool for a variety of projects.
+This guide is a culmination of our real-world experience, offering practical strategies and examples that demonstrate how Eleventy's default structures can be adeptly adapted to the intricate needs of modern web development.

 ## In-Depth Look at Eleventy's Basic Setup

 Eleventy, known for its simplicity and flexibility, starts users off with a straightforward folder structure.
 This design is particularly appealing to beginners or those looking to quickly set up a static site without the complexity often associated with such setups.
 Let's delve deeper into each component of this default structure: